Updated March 2019

 19. Who makes the final determination on an adoption assistance agreement?

 A local office supervisor reviews the application and all necessary documentation, and then submits the packet for approval to the Adoption Subsidy Program.
-The Adoption Subsidy Review Committee reviews all applications and makes the final decision about eligibility.
+A Management Review is completed on all applications and makes the final decision about eligibility.
 Adoption Subsidy Program staff then negotiate an agreement with the adoptive parent(s).

 20. How do families request adoption assistance after finalization of an adoption?